Jasdent/Learning-Notes/README.md

 - langauges: go, java, scala, python.
 Java is my first OO language to learn so it is detailed.
 Will focus on the language specialties in the future.
 - algorithms

-This repo is just a presentation to universities that I applied for master degree.
+This repo is just a presentation to universities that I applied for master degree, showing my ability to learn new things, as I do not have a computer science related background.

 ## Java
 - basics from collection framework to JDBC, multithreading, and other.